jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

+**Wiring Decision:** You can add wires to the PulseSensor nor or later.

-**Before adding new rewires note that you have a choice to add the wires now or later.** Both options are viable, but **we found it easier to add the wires later.** Ultimately the PulseSensor will connect to the MCU, but the wiring must go through the rectangular slot in the electronic case lid.
-This make it slightly more challenging when adding the wires now.
+Both approaches work, but **we recommend adding the wires later.** The PulseSensor's wires must pass through the rectangular slot in the electronic case lid.
+Adding the wires earlier makes the soldering more challenging.

-In any case we show the wiring in the photo below for demonstration.
-When rewiring please confirm that the order of the electrodes of S (Signal), + (3.3V), and -- (Ground, 0V):
+Regardless of when you choose to add the wires, the photo below shows the correct wiring configuration.
+When rewiring please confirm that the order of the electrodes of:

+* **S** (Signal)
+* **+** (3.3V)
+* **--** (Ground, 0V):

 <br>
 <div align="center">